← All work

 Sub-Second Provisioning

-• Shared base layers: Instant container creation
+• Shared template blocks: Instant container creation

 • Lightweight isolation: No hypervisor overhead